alkhunizan/special/README.md

-# special
+# Prompt Library

-A simple site that displays the daily Islamic prayer times for your current location.
+A simple static site for browsing and copying pre-built prompts.
+The prompts are stored in `prompts.js` and rendered on the page with basic search and category filtering.
+Users can switch between English and Najdi Arabic and experiment with the built-in AI prompt generator placeholder.

+## Usage

-Open `index.html` in a browser and allow location access to view today's timings.
-The data comes from the AlAdhan API.
+Open `index.html` in a browser to view the library.
+Edit `prompts.js` to add, remove, or modify prompt entries.
+The generator section posts to `/api/generate` so you can wire up an API later.